postlight/nodejs-typescript-kit/README.md

 yarn nodemon
 ```

-_[nodemon](https://www.npmjs.com/package/nodemon) will automatically restart the application when file changes are detected_
+[nodemon](https://www.npmjs.com/package/nodemon) will automatically restart the application when file changes are detected.
+This is useful if the tool you're building executes code when run.

 ### Linting + Prettier